Eva Askquith: Speedway racing

-In October 1928 just as the British speedway calendar was coming to a close, Askquith made the switch to speedway motorcycle racing, competing on outdoor circuits with dirt and grass tracks.
+On 5 September 1928, shortly before the British speedway calendar was coming to a close, Askquith made the switch to speedway motorcycle racing, competing on outdoor circuits with dirt and grass tracks.
 Her main competition was Irish motorcycle champion Fay Taylour, with whom she had raced previously in hill climbs and grass tracks.
-Askquith first competed at the new Leeds speedway track, where she won two heats in junior handicap with the prize money enabling to buy a Douglas DT 500.
+Askquith first competed at Middlesbrough speedway track in a handicap scratch race against Taylour and, shortly afterwards, at Leeds where she won two heats in a junior handicap race with the prize money enabling to buy a Douglas DT 500.